 Can my child or sibling still receive a Legacy Scholarship if I attended but did not

 graduate from Millsaps?

 If you attended Millsaps for two or more years, you qualify as an alumnus of the College and your child or sibling is eligible for a Legacy Scholarship.

 A limited number of competitive scholarships are awarded to students interested in Art, Art History, Creative Writing, Music, and Theatre.
-These scholarships will be awarded based on an audition, portfolio review or an interview.
-Interested students should apply for admission by the Early Action Deadline of December 1 and visit the Arts Scholars Audition page to obtain specific requirements for and to schedule their audition, portfolio review or interview.
+These scholarships will be awarded based on an audition, portfolio review, or an interview.
+Interested students should visit the Arts Scholars Audition page to obtain specific requirements for and to schedule their audition, portfolio review, or interview.